TEALSK12/introduction-to-computer-science/README.md

 Welcome to the new TEALS Intro CS Curriculum!

 As of 7/7/2015, the curriculum is still **under heavy construction**.
 Feel free to browse around, but expect major changes and additions over the coming weeks.
-We anticipated officially launching the curriculum by 7/24/2015.
+We anticipate officially launching the curriculum by 7/24/2015.

 Send feedback and suggestions to [IntroSquad@tealsk12.org](mailto:introsquad@tealsk12.org)